HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 </br>

-The preparation of the installer and the installation of macOS Catalina is similar to macOS Mojave.
-But Catalina needs AMFI disabled to allow the patch to work.
+Preparing the installer and installing macOS Catalina is similar to macOS Mojave.
+But Catalina requires AMFI to be disabled for the patch to work.

 You will find below the steps on how to proceed.